RealSolomon/BookListApp/README.md

 # BookListApp

-Book List App, using Vanilla JavaScript and local storage
+Book List App, using Vanilla JavaScript and local storage and Bootstrap